This month’s owner financing real deal comes from our email inbox. Chances are this simultaneous closing question has been on your mind too.

 2) Tightening underwriting standards due to increased foreclosures and decreased values

-3) Regulatory concerns that a simultaneous purchase might be construed as a loan (especially in light of recent developments like the HUD Safe Act and HR 4173)
+3) Regulatory concerns that a simultaneous purchase might be construed as a loan (especially in light of recent developments like the HUD Safe Act, HR 4173, and the Dodd-Frank Act)

 The closest thing is what some investors call a “near simo” where an investor buys after closing once the deal is recorded and the first payment has been remitted to the seller.
 Many investors are also limiting their exposure on new or green notes to a partial purchase at a 50-60% ITV until the payer has a proven payment history.

-This reader already had a good foundation of knowledge with access to the structuring tips contained in Personal Profit Series Notes to help create mortgage notes that are marketable to an investor.
+This reader already had a good foundation of knowledge with access to the structuring tips contained in Finding Cash Flow Notes to help create mortgage notes that are marketable to an investor.
 If any of the terms are new, here’s a quick overview:

 Green Note – a new note without a proven payment history.